National Symbols of India & their meanings

 National Pledge

-The oath of an allegiance of India is the national pledge.
-Indians recite it, at public events or in schools or during Independence Day and Republic Day celebrations.
+The oath of allegiance of India is the national pledge.
+Indians recite it at public events, schools, or Independence Day and Republic Day celebrations.

 6. National River